elioamicarelli/ECAV_data_quality/README.md

 - 4_ECAV03017_comparison.
 This document compares ECAV data with the data produced by a different data project.

-In the "functions" folder you can find some relevant R code written for this job:
+In the "functions" folder you can find some relevant R code:

 - identification_functions.
 Functions to calculate true positive rates and precision performances by coder with 95% bootstrapped confidence intervals.